PrimeOleg/my_first_project/README.md

-# my_first_project
+# Number Guessing Game
-Number guessing game as the first python project
+a simple program which utilizes random and while loop as a game loop